New Enterprise Associates

 Series E in 2006

-ViXS Systems is a multimedia solutions company that specializes in semiconductor technologies for the broadcasting and consumer electronics industries.
-The firm develops innovative solutions for processing, managing, securing, and distributing high-quality video and audio content.
-Their technologies facilitate seamless multimedia control and connectivity among a diverse range of digital entertainment devices, enhancing the user experience in both consumer and professional settings.
+ViXS Systems is a company that specializes in developing multimedia solutions.
+It provides technologies focused on processing, managing, securing, and distributing high-quality video and audio content.
+These technologies enable seamless multimedia control, conversion, and connectivity across various digital entertainment devices, catering to both the broadcasting industry and consumer electronics market.

 StorCard